legumeinfo/ShinyCell/README.md

 For example, this URL will launch the application in the **Gene coexpression** tab, with genes MtRPG and MtFE selected.<br>
 https://shinycell.legumeinfo.org/medtr.A17.gnm5.ann1_6.expr.Cervantes-Perez_Thibivilliers_2022/?gene1=MtRPG&gene2=MtFE&tab=4

+### &#127793; Gene linkouts

+The **Gene expression** panels now display a set of linkouts for the selected gene.
+It obtains these from the LIS `gene_linkouts` microservice, which takes as argument the full-yuck gene name.
+Since the gene names in `ShinyCell` are generally abbreviated, during your build process you must create a file called `gene_prefix.txt` containing a single line of text, the prefix that restores the gene names to full-yuck.
+(See the _Medicago_ build example above.)

 # Frequently Asked Questions